 While there’s no cure for dementia, there are medications that can help reduce symptoms.

 Alzheimer’s disease causes the progressive impairment of memory, comprehension, language, reasoning, judgment, and attention.

-It accounts for two-thirds of dementia cases in people 65 and older and is the 6th leading cause of death in the United States.
+It accounts for of dementia cases in people 65 and older and is the 6th leading cause of death in the United States.